roseengineering/bluepps/README.md

 ### Using with GPSD

-To listen to either of tcp or udp services using gpsd and chrony, add the following line to /etc/chrony/chrony.conf.
+To listen to either of the tcp or udp services using gpsd and chrony add the following line to /etc/chrony/chrony.conf.

 ```